GAM3RG33K/ToDiscord/README.md

 # SendToDiscrodExtension
-This is a browser extension for sending Anything like Text selection and Links to Discord's Channel WebHook.
+This is a browser extension for sending Anything like Text selection, Links or even a tab's url to Discord's Channel WebHook.